 I am a first generation Chinese American who has a familial slant towards the creative, coming from a long line of educators and architects.
 However, I am the first to pursue a career in art.
 As someone who enjoys the small details of the everyday, doing art is a way for me to make those often times invisible moments visible.
 I am interested in the poetic intersection of the material and the immaterial -‐ a transformative, and often humorous synthesis of confounded expectations.

-I am interested in things that fall between the cracks of place and language - an ineffable and unclaimed periphery.
-Fascinated with the overlooked and marginalized, my work investigates notions of beauty and value using humble, domestic or mass produced materials.
-Rust, dead bees, beaten up paintbrushes and scrap materials from my immediate surroundings all become a starting point.
-Play and chance are integral parts of my process; they're a way for me to detach from preconceived ideas about the materials so I can freely explore their inherent qualities and investigate their deeper implications.
-The results are oftentimes unpredictable and quietly playful.
-As an artist, I sometimes find my job is one of the Infringer or Under-miner: encroaching on boundaries and mining for the essence below the surface of things.
+I am interested in things that fall between the cracks of place and language.
+My work focuses on objects, actions and situations that are normally overlooked or marginalized.
+Using humble materials, such as rust, dead bees, beaten up paintbrushes or steel wool, my work investigates the possibilities in re-forming beauty and value.
+Play and chance are integral parts of my process; they're a way for me to put aside preconceived ideas about the materials so I can freely explore their inherent qualities and investigate the essential meaning below the surface.
+The results are oftentimes unpredictable and quietly playful, taking form in drawings, paintings, sculpture, photography and video.